 After your food has been chewed and swallowed, it moves into your esophagus.
 This is a long, muscular tube that serves as a passageway for food as it travels from your mouth into your stomach.
 Once the food enters your stomach, it mixes with stomach acids.
-These acids begin to break down or digest the food.
+These acids begin to digest (break down) the food.

-APR is a surgery that is done to treat cancer of the anus or rectum (see Figure 1).
+APR is a surgery that’s done to treat anal or rectal cancer (see Figure 1).
 To remove the cancer, your surgeon will remove all of the following:

 - The lower part of your colon

 An APR can be done using different techniques.
 Your surgeon will talk with you about which options are right for you.
 Depending on what type of surgery you have, your surgeon will make 1 or more incisions (surgical cuts) in your abdomen (belly).

 - When 1 long incision is made on your abdomen, this is called open surgery.

 - When several small incisions are made on your abdomen, this is called minimally invasive surgery.
 Small surgical tools and a video camera are inserted into the incisions to remove the cancer.
 Some surgeons use a robotic device to assist with the surgery.

 Your surgeon will also make 1 incision in your perineal area.
 This is the area between your vagina and anus or scrotum and anus.

 When your surgeon removes your rectum and anus, a large empty space will be left in between your buttocks.
 The space will be closed by sutures (stitches).
 While the space is healing, there will be restrictions on how you sit, lie down, and do some of your usual activities.
 Your doctor or nurse will discuss these restrictions with you.
 When the area has healed, it won’t be noticeable to other people and you will be able to go about your daily activities.